Education for sustainable development

 Our staff

-UWE Bristol's Assistant Vice Chancellor (Environment and Sustainability) represents the University's most senior role with explicit responsibility for sustainability.
-This level of seniority demonstrates the University's commitment to ensuring that sustainability is core to our decision-making processes.
+UWE Bristol's Pro Vice-Chancellor and Head of College Arts, Technology and Environment (CATE) currently Professor Elena Marco, is the University's most senior role with explicit responsibility for sustainability.
+This role sits within the Vice Chancellor's Executive and this level of seniority demonstrates the University's commitment to ensuring that sustainability is core to our decision-making processes.

 Partnership with The Students' Union at UWE

 Our ESD work is also conducted in close partnership with The Students' Union at UWE and departmental student sustainability reps.
 See The Students' Union at UWE (SU) for details of the SU's sustainability commitments and actions.
-Our partnership with The Students' Union at UWE has been accredited to Responsible Futures (an ESD initiative of SOS-UK, the sustainability charity of the National Union of Students) since 2016 and in 2019/20 was a Responsible Futures Host Partnership.
+Our partnership with The Students' Union at UWE has been accredited to Responsible Futures (an ESD initiative of SOS-UK, the sustainability charity of the National Union of Students) since 2016 and most recently for the fifth time in May 2025.

 External partnerships, commitments and initiatives

-UWE Bristol is certified to the Environmental Management Standard ISO14001:2015 and is a signatory of the Talloires declaration, the United Nations' Higher Education Sustainability Initiative and the SDG Accord; is a member of the EAUC Alliance; the Bristol Green Capital Partnership and the Bristol SDG Alliance.
+UWE Bristol is certified to the Environmental Management Standard ISO14001:2015 and is a signatory of the Talloires declaration, the United Nations' Higher Education Sustainability Initiative and the SDG Accord and the Concordat for the Environmental Sustainability of Research and Innovation Practice; is a member of the EAUC Alliance; the Bristol Climate and Nature Partnership and the Bristol SDG Alliance.

 You may also be interested in